Why Pakistan has some of the most polluted cities in the world | DW | 01.11.2021

 Air quality is considered safe if the AQI is under 50.

-A rating between 100 and 150 becomes unhealthy for children, and people with heart and lung disease.
-An AQI of above 150 is unhealthy for everyone while levels over 300 are classified as hazardous.
+An AQI of between 100 and 150 poses a potential risk to children and people with heart and lung disease.
+An AQI of above 150 is unhealthy for everyone, while levels over 300 are classified as hazardous.

-In South Asia, around 12 million children are at health risk as they're exposed to air pollution that's six times the safe limit, said a UNICEF report.
+In South Asia, the health of around 12 million children is at risk, as they're exposed to air pollution that is six times the safe limit, said a UNICEF report.
 In Pakistan, one in 10 deaths in children under the age of five is caused by air pollution.

 And according to the Global Alliance on Health and Pollution, an estimated 128,000 Pakistanis die annually from air pollution-related illnesses.